-You can find out about the T.I.E. residency card, getting on the all important Padrón at your local town hall, a Spanish notary, the N.I.E number, download application forms and a lot more.....
+Marbella useful info, find emergency telephone numbers, about the T.I.E. residency card, Spanish visas, getting on the all-important Padrón at your local town hall, a Spanish notary, the N.I.E number, download application forms and a lot more.....
+Marbella useful information

 The above information does not apply to you if you move to Spain after 1st January 2021.
 You will need a visa to spend more than 90 days in any 180 day period in Spain to live or on business.
 Getting a job in Spain or study also requires a visa.
 You need to apply for these from the UK before you settle in Spain.
 You cannot apply if you are in Spain.
-Click here for Spanish government information on visas from their London embassy.
+Marbella useful information.

 It is still possible to become a Spanish resident as a UK national, and acquiring residency will give you rights to support and welfare benefits and protection in the future, although the income requirements are higher to get residency and the benefits less generous and immediate than for those who lived in Spain before 31st December 2020.